 1. Punctuality and class attendance are required in this course.
 Please be respectful by being on time for each class and remaining through the entire class.
 Leaving class early without permission will count as an unexcused absence.
 Attendance will be taken at random times during class.
 Tardiness (more than 10 minutes late) will not be tolerated.
 As assigned seating chart will be used to take attendance.
 Each tardy after 3, will count as an unexcused absence.
-Classroom doors will be locked at 9:45am and students will not be allowed to enter after 9:45am.
+Classroom doors will be locked at 11:15am and students will not be allowed to enter after 11:15am.
 If you are sick, it is your responsibility to inform the professor electronically via email at least an hour prior to the start of class; bring a copy of doctor's note to the next class attendance, or if virtual visit was done, follow the protocol in the 'Illness Based Absence Policy'.
 Late notes will not be accepted.
 5 or more unexcused absences will be considered excessive and will be reported to the Dean of Students.
 If you have more than eight unexcused absences, you will receive an F in this course.
-COVID-19 related illness must be reported to the instructor and the Office of the Dean of Students prior to absence in order to be eligible for make-up work.
-Documentation falsification of any kind will not be tolerated and will be reported to the Dean of Students and possibly failure of the class.